FelixSchladt/OxideWM/test/results/findings.md

 Errors and findings described in this section refer to issues in the application.

+### Some applications lead to performance issues

+Applications like `gnome-terminal` can perform poorly with the window manager.
+Should this happen it is recommended to switch to another program.
+The recommended terminal is called `kitty`.

 ### Keycombinations perform different actions depending on the order they are pressed in

 When pressing multiple keys (e.g.: `Alt+T`) the order of the keypresses will influence the performed action.